English

 Personal Reflection

-The study of this article helps to analyze the explicit practice, training issues and conceivable outcomes identifying with counsel in educational and child psychology and to suggest enhancements for the expert preparing for applied psychologists here.
+The study of this article helps to analyze explicit practice, training issues, and conceivable outcomes identified with counsel in educational and child psychology and to suggest enhancements for the expert preparing for applied psychologists here.
 Furthermore, this article advises making supplication for a reestablished emphasis on professional examination/ research that is pointed toward having a positive effect on educational and child psychology.
 The peer-reviewing of this article and citation in contemporary research by other renowned authors signify its validation and resourcefulness as a research article.
 This research article is immensely relevant to my discipline because it elucidates the practical implication and association of the paradigm of education and psychological theories to make competent and capable psychologists.
 It provides practical guidelines and recommendations in the field of educational psychology for my futuristic prospects in the discipline of education.
-The elaborative research provides adequate knowledge and guidelines for an aspiring ECP practitioner to overcome is problems and exhibit competent consultation.
-There is very little research conducted for the practical implications and recommendations in the field of educational and child psychology.
+The elaborative research provides adequate knowledge and guidelines for an aspiring ECP practitioner to overcome its problems and exhibit competent consultation.
+There is very little research conducted on the practical implications and recommendations in the field of educational and child psychology.
 Therefore, this research article has immense significance.
-Additionally, it provides a prospective path for future researchers to work upon this pragmatic foundation.
+Additionally, it provides a prospective path for future researchers to work on this pragmatic foundation.

 References